fabiscafe/fcgu/README.md

 ...
 ```

-If that's done, just update your system (`pacman -Syu`)
+If that's done, a full system update is required (`pacman -Syu`)

 ## Will this kill my setup?
-As you can see by reading the name, this repo will bring in unstable development software.
-It's not reliable in any way.
+This repo will bring in unstable development software.
+It's not reliable in any way, and should only be used for testing purpose.

 ## How to change back to Arch' default GNOME?
-Remove the repo from */etc/pacman.conf* and run `pacman -Syuu`.
+Its always powwisble to change back to Arch-defaults by editing */etc/pacman.conf* (to remove the repo that was added before) and run `pacman -Syuu`.
 This will downgrade all packages to the Arch-repo versions.

-## Is there more to know?
+## What happens after the stable release is shipped?
-Currently the repo doesn't come with signed packages.
-So it's dangerouse to use them.
-This might change in the future.
+Once the stable version of GNOME arrives Arch Linux official repository, this fcgu will remove its packages, so pacman will switch to the official repo again.

 ## Where can I talk to you?
 We're on